O'Shaquie Foster: Early career

-WBC Silver super featherweight champion
+Rise up the ranks

 Foster was booked to face the unbeaten WBC Silver super featherweight champion Jon Fernandez, in the main event of the "ShoBox: The New Generation" series, which took place on 21 September 2018.
 He won the fight by unanimous decision, with all three judges scoring the fight 98–92 in his favor.
 Foster landed 145 total punches and 96 power punches over ten rounds, while Fernandez managed to land 102 total punches and 89 power punches.

 Foster faced Fatiou Fassinou in a stay-busy fight on 23 February 2019.
 It was Foster's first fight near his native Orange County, as it took place in Beaumont, Texas.
 He won the fight by a third-round retirement, as Fassinou opted to remain in his corner after the third round ended.
 Foster was scheduled to fight Jesus Bravo for the vacant WBA Fedecentro super featherweight title on 17 July 2019, at the Gimnasio Nacional Eddy Cortés in San Juan, Puerto Rico.
 It was Foster's first fight outside of the United States.
 He won the fight by an eight-round knockout.
 Foster floored Bravo with a counter right straight at the 2:59 minute mark of the eight round, which prompted referee Ronald Alvarez to stop the fight with one second remaining in the round.

 Foster made his first WBC Silver title defense against Alberto Mercado on 5 December 2019, at the Terminal 5 in New York City.
 The fight was scheduled for the undercard of the UFC Fight Pass broadcast super lightweight title fight between Ana Laura Esteche and Mary McGee.
 He won the fight by unanimous decision.
 Two judges scored the fight 99–91 in his favor, while the third judge scored it 98–92 for Foster.